angular-ui/bootstrap/README.md

 ### Native, lightweight directives

-We are aiming at providing a set of AngularJS directives based on Twitter Bootstrap's markup and CSS.
+We are aiming at providing a set of AngularJS directives based on Bootstrap's markup and CSS.
 The goal is to provide **native AngularJS directives** without any dependency on jQuery or Bootstrap's JavaScript.
 It is often better to rewrite an existing JavaScript code and create a new, pure AngularJS directive.
 Most of the time the resulting directive is smaller as compared to the orginal JavaScript code size and better integrated into the AngularJS ecosystem.

 ### Customizability